 - A calendar of upcoming board meetings and events

-Step 2: Communicate Your Expectations
+Communicate Your Expectations

-Set forth clear expectations about how they’re expected to support your organization.
+Set clear expectations about how they’re expected to support your organization.
 Some items to consider adding include:

 - Attendance requirements

-- Requirements about fundraising support
+- Requirements for fundraising support

 - Personal giving expectations